Extensions-lab/shipper-tms-help/shipperloadmanagement.md

 ## Main Panel

-The main panel displays a list of Delivery Orders — i.e., trucks—for the planned period.
-A Delivery Order is considered part of the planning period if the Transport Requests it contains fall within that period.
+The main panel displays a list of Transport Orders — i.e., trucks—for the planned period.
+A Transport Order is considered part of the planning period if the Transport Requests it contains fall within that period.

 The fields Loaded Weight, Loaded Volume, Loaded Footage, and Loaded Logistic Units show the truck’s load based on each parameter.
 The list of controlled parameters (e.g., weight or volume) is defined in [TMS Setup](setup.md#control).
 For example, if only weight needs to be monitored, you just need to enable the "Control Weight" parameter in TMS Setup.